Skip to content

 Proposal Requirements

-See the formal Call for Proposals (no call for Fall 2021).
+See the formal Call for Proposals (no call for Fall 2023).

 Proposals should be submitted by faculty as the principal facilitator but may include graduate students as co-facilitators.
-Proposals should be no more than 2 pages (single-spaced) in length and submitted to Vice Provost and Graduate Dean at graddean@ucmerced.edu.
+Proposals should be no more than two pages (single-spaced) in length and submitted to Vice Provost and Graduate Dean at graddean@ucmerced.edu.
 Proposals should include:

 • A brief statement of the focus of the group and its intellectual significance